Coronavirus (COVID-19) Information

 A: Yes.
 Fullerton College purchased 1,700 laptops to help students complete their remote learning while social distancing requirements continue through the spring semester.
 Laptops will be distributed to students on a first-come basis.
 Students may request a laptop by filling out a brief form which they can access at the following link: Request Technology Support

-Q: I don’t have reliable internet connection.
+Q: I don’t have a reliable internet connection.
 Can you help me access Wi-Fi?

 Q: What is the risk level at Fullerton College?